Witness of fatal stabbing describes horror aboard train

 “I seriously wonder if there had been police officers nearby, or available first aid, there could have been some way to reduce the bleeding faster.
 Would they have been able to save him?”
 Humphrey asked.

-The fatal stabbing of Williams follows the death of 18-year-old Nia Wilson, who was stabbed last year in an unprovoked attack on her and her sister in an Oakland BART station.
+Williams’s killing follows the death of 18-year-old Nia Wilson, who was stabbed last year in an unprovoked attack on her and her sister in an Oakland BART station.

 John Cowell, a 28-year-old parolee arrested in Wilson’s killing, pleaded not guilty by reason of insanity Friday.